-Generally, parcels with improvements built after the year 2008 were at a higher assessment level than the rest of the population.
+Generally, Year built/Renovate > 2012 and Townhouse plats, parcels were at a higher assessment level than the rest of the population.
+In addition, Neighborhood 4 and Year built < 2008, were at a lower assessment level than the rest of the population.
 This model corrects for these strata differences.